-Tropical forests absorb large amounts of atmospheric CO2 through photosynthesis but elevated temperatures suppress this absorption while promoting biochemical emissions of monoterpenes.
+Tropical forests absorb large amounts of atmospheric carbon dioxide (CO2) through photosynthesis, but elevated temperatures suppress this absorption while promoting biochemical emissions of monoterpene.
 Plant monoterpenes are hypothesized to be involved in thermotolerance of photosynthesis, but observations are scarce and global models assume that tropical monoterpene emissions are dominated by α-pinene.
-Moreover, models assume that composition of monoterpene emissions is insensitive to temperature.
-Using 13CO2 labeling, we show that monoterpene emissions from tropical leaves derive from recent photosynthesis and demonstrate distinct temperature optima for five groups, potentially corresponding to different enzymatic temperature-dependent reaction mechanisms within β-ocimene synthases.
+Moreover, models assume that monoterpene emissions composition is insensitive to temperature.
+Using 13CO2 labeling, this study shows that monoterpene emissions from tropical leaves derive from recent photosynthesis and demonstrate distinct temperature optima for five groups, potentially corresponding to different enzymatic temperature-dependent reaction mechanisms within β-ocimene synthases.
 As diurnal and seasonal leaf temperatures increased during the Amazonian 2015 El Niño event, leaf and landscape monoterpene emissions showed strong linear enrichments of the highly reactive β-ocimenes (Group 1) at the expense of other monoterpene isomers (Groups 4–5).This high positive sensitivity of Group 1 monoterpenes and negative temperature sensitivity of α-pinene (Group 2), typically assumed to be the dominant monoterpene with moderate reactivity, was not accurately simulated by current global emission models.

-Climate and Ecosystem Sciences Division
+Lawrence Berkeley National Laboratory Climate and Ecosystem Sciences Division

-This work was supported as part of the GoAmazon 2014/5 and the Next Generation Ecosystem Experiments-Tropics (NGEE-Tropics) funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research through contract No. DE-AC02-05CH11231 to LBNL, as part of DOE’s Terrestrial Ecosystem Science Program.
+This work was supported as part of the GoAmazon 2014/5 and the Next-Generation Ecosystem Experiments (NGEE)–Tropics funded by the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy Office of Science, through contract No. DE-AC02-05CH11231 to Lawrence Berkeley National Laboratory, as part of DOE BER’s Terrestrial Ecosystem Science Program.
 Additional funding for this research was provided by the Brazilian Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).

 Jardine, K.J., Jardine, A.B., Holm, J.A., Lombardozzi, D.L., Negron-Juarez, R.I., Martin, S.T., Beller, H.R., Gimenez, B.O., Higuchi, N., and Chambers, J.Q.
-(2017) Monoterpene ‘thermometer’ of tropical forest-atmosphere response to climate warming.
-Plant, Cell & Environment, 40: 441–452. doi:10.1111/pce.12879.
-(Reference link)
+"Monoterpene ‘thermometer’ of tropical forest-atmosphere response to climate warming."
+Plant, Cell & Environment 40(3), 441–452 (2017).
+[DOI:10.1111/pce.12879]

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER